Augustus P. Davis: Later life

-Post-war life

-In 1866, Davis married Mary Ann Gilpatrick.
-They had one son, Herbert Anthony Davis, born on January 27, 1868.
-Mary Ann died suddenly on March 11, 1872.
-Three months later, Davis married Lizzie E. Parks.

-Shortly after his second marriage, Davis moved to Pittsburgh, Pennsylvania on the advice of his doctor to live in a drier climate.
-In Pittsburgh, Davis pursued a career as an insurance executive.
-Davis' second son, Charles K. Davis, was born in Pittsburgh shortly after his arrival.

-Davis and his wife divorced in 1876.
-That same year, Davis' disability pension was denied since he had a respiratory condition since childhood.
-Davis' pension was eventually restored in 1886.

-Sons of Union Veterans

 On November 12, 1881, Davis organized the first camp (i.e. local chapter) of the Sons of Veterans of the United States of America (SV) which would later be renamed as the Sons of Union Veterans of the Civil War (SUVCW).
 In Davis' original conception, the SV was to be a military training program for young men aged 14 and above.
 In addition to instilling discipline and patriotism, the SV was also intended to be a military reserve force which could be called on in time of war.
 Although Davis was ineligible for membership in the SV, in August 1884 Davis was declared by the SV's Commander-in-Chief to be a Past Commander-in-Chief and a Past Grand Division Commander and was given the privilege of joining the camp of the SV of his own choosing.

-In the first two decades since its founding, the SV grew to have departments (state organizations) in most states other than those which were part of the Confederacy.
-Its membership peaked in 1904 when it had about 200,000 members.